 DO YOUR HOMEWORK

 If possible, use your professional and personal networks to learn all you can about the client.
-Research the client’s history, successes, failures, leadership, and decision-makers.
+You’ll know better how to write a winning bid if you research the client’s history, successes, failures, leadership, and decision-makers.

 Submit your questions to the client and read all answers that are distributes to all bidders.